-The Large-Eddy Simulation (LES) ARM Symbiotic Simulation and Observation (LASSO) datastream is now produced in an ongoing manner given the completion of the two-year pilot phase.
-After each shallow convection season ends at the Southern Great Plains atmospheric observatory, a set of data bundles are produced.
+The Large-Eddy Simulation (LES) ARM Symbiotic Simulation and Observation (LASSO) datastream includes data bundles for shallow convection days at the Southern Great Plains atmospheric observatory for the period 2015–2019.

 Bundles for 2015 and 2016 were produced as part of the LASSO pilot phase and are preliminary versions of the final product.
 Collectively, the Alpha 1 and Alpha 2 bundles serve to demonstrate the overall LASSO concept to researchers, provide a means for facilitating community discussion and feedback, and make available initial sets of simulations and accompanying observations for research purposes.
-From 2017 onward, a standardized model configuration and data bundle format has been chosen that is anticipated to be stable.
-A history of releases and differences between them can be found in the LASSO change log within the LASSO technical document.
+From 2017 onward, a standardized model configuration and data bundle format has been used.
+The history of releases and differences between them can be found in the LASSO change log within the LASSO technical document.

-Each release is a collection of data files, which entails a collection of what ARM calls “data bundles,” which consists of:
+Each release is a collection of data files, which entails a collection of what ARM calls “data bundles.”
+Such bundles consist of:

 - LES input and outputs